intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 Intel QPL supports several execution paths that help to achieve the optimal system resources utilization:

-- ``Hardware Path`` - all hardware-supported functions are executed by the Intel IAA.
+- ``Hardware Path`` - all hardware-supported functions are executed by Intel IAA.
-- ``Software Path`` - all supported functionality is executed by the software library.
+- ``Software Path`` - all supported functionalities are executed by the software library in the CPU.
-- ``Auto Path`` - Intel QPL automatically dispatches execution of the requested operations either to the Intel IAA or to the software library depending on internal heuristics (``Load Balancing`` feature).
+- ``Auto Path`` - Intel QPL automatically dispatches execution of the requested operations either to Intel IAA or to the software library depending on internal heuristics (``Load Balancing`` feature).

 .. warning::